menu

 Demographics

-In terms of college education, the citizens of Mount Olive rank slightly lower than the national average.
-13.67% of adults 25 and older in Mount Olive have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Mount Olive are slightly less educated than the national average of 21.84% for the average city or town: 13.67% of adults in Mount Olive have a bachelor's degree or advanced degree

 The per capita income in Mount Olive in 2018 was $22,393, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $89,572 for a family of four.
 However, Mount Olive contains both very wealthy and poor people as well.